 Methane has a low boiling point because it has very weak intermolecular forces of attraction.

-Why does methane have a higher boiling point than methane?
+Why does methane have a lower boiling point than propane?

 Melting and Boiling Point

 Alkanes have low melting or boiling points because of the very weak intermolecular forces between alkane molecules.
 Methane, ethane, propane, and butane are gases at room temperature. … As a result, it takes more energy to break these forces, and thus the melting or boiling points increase.

 Does CO2 have a higher boiling point than methane?

 The larger the small covalent molecule, the greater the intermolecular bonds, hence higher boiling / melting point.
 CO2 has 3 atoms involved in the molecule and is therefore larger than O2 that has 2 atoms.
 Hence, CO2 has a higher boiling / melting point compared to O2.

 The normal alkane has the highest boiling point.
 The physical properties of a series of cycloalkanes of increasing molecular weight are similar to those of a series of alkanes.
 The densities increase, as do the boiling points (Table 3.3).